 The International English Language Testing System, more commonly known as the IELTS, has always been on the checklist for students, VISA applicants, and individuals looking to work, live, and/or study in a country whose primary language for communication is English.
 The IELTS serves as a test of proficiency in the English Language for these aforementioned individuals, effectively proving that they can communicate their thoughts, display good interpersonal skills, consumer content effectively, and live in this English-speaking environment.

 I know, I know.
 Most of you may be thinking, “Why is this person talking about what we already know?”.
 You’re here to learn how to avoid panicking during this test.
 We will definitely be getting onto that, but before we do that, we must always be accommodative of first-time IELTS learners, who may just be looking for some new information.
+Small business ideas for IELTS coaching centers could include workshops on stress management and anxiety reduction techniques to help students avoid panicking during the exam.
 This is why the first paragraph is introductory in nature.
 Here’s an excellent guide to the IELTS, provided by Galvanize Test Prep.
 It has served thousands of students and effectively helped them understand the IELTS and its many facets better.

 If you’re still left a little rankled by that redundant first paragraph, I advise a little patience and a bit of mindful breathing over there.
 After all, this article is about panicking, annoyance, and a loss of control during the IELTS.
 A little tester seemed appropriate. 😛